 - Choose your child's swim lessons carefully.
 Classes should be small, focused and led by a certified instructor.
 Keep in mind that not every program is suitable for all children.
 If your child isn't enjoying or benefiting from swim lessons, search other local options.

 - When your child is swimming outside their formal lessons, monitor them at all times.
 Know how to recognize signs of stress in the water and consider taking an emergency CPR class.

 - If your child is just starting, practice in a supervised pool before moving on to more unpredictable bodies of water, like a lake or ocean.

 Learn More About Swimming Lessons at the Y

-To learn more, visit us online or find a Y near you!
+To learn more, visit us online or find a Y with swimming lessons near you!